edelans/Advent-of-Code/aoc2021/readme.md

 are all shallow copy.
 They don't recursively make copies of the inner objects.
 It only makes a copy of the outermost list, while still referencing the inner lists from the previous variable, hence, when you mutate the inner lists, the change is reflected in both the original list and the shallow copy.If an object is nested, they are all **not suitable**.
 You need to use `copy.deepcopy()`.

-see day4 to learn the hard way about object copy.
+See day4 to learn the hard way about object copy.

     >>> a = [[1, 2, 3], [4, 5, 6]]
     >>> b = list(a)